-Discover the ancient art of hand block printing and creating the region’s famous Blue Pottery on your Golden Triangle and Ranthambore tour by taking an optional visit to Sanganer, just a few kilometres outside Jaipur.
+Discover the ancient art of hand block printing and creating the region’s famous Blue Pottery on one of our tours of India by taking an optional visit to Sanganer, just a few kilometres outside Jaipur.
 The block-printed cotton fabrics of Jaipur have long been highly regarded for their traditional colourings and exquisite patterns, and are created using ancient methods without any mechanisation.

 The different prints and designs vary from area to area and can be an indicator of a person’s village, profession or even marital status.
 The upper echelons of society had their own designs and the Mughal Emperors’ favoured cotton prints featured delicate floral sprays on a white, pale blue or yellow background.